ybeaz/app-unit-test-pattern/README.md

 Themese of OOP patters
-Factory - create a type of object depending on certain conditions Singleton - create one and only one instance of the function, unique one Flyweight - create a complex object "with lean resource/memory consumption"
+Factory - create a type of object depending on certain conditions Prototype - clone an fully initilized instance with default values Singleton - create one and only one instance of the function, unique one Flyweight - create a complex object "with lean resource/memory consumption"

 Adaptor - adapts a new function (to exchange the old one) to an old code workflow by providing the same input-output interface
-Bridge - passes one object methods to another object methods and provides unity interfaces Decorator - adds to the object/ function other "resposibilities", props or modify them, returning next object Proxy - utilizes object/props structure to reduce using other recourses caching the unique values
+Bridge - passes one object methods to another object methods and provides unity interfaces Decorator - adds to the object/ function other "resposibilities", props or modify them, returning next non-instantiated object
+Visitor - modify or add properties of the instantiated object(function) Proxy - utilizes object/props structure to reduce using other recourses caching the unique values

+Command - to run commands with standard interface from common object property set, similar in some sense to the Builder pattern
 Interpreter - to transform object state passing it "through another object" Mediator - to apply to the object method of the mediator and leave a footprint of that in the mediator state Iterator - to approach to reach all array/object members/props with stated method